Rishikant181/Rettiwt-API/README.md

 	});
 ```

-Notice how the `FetcherService` class takes the same arguments as the `Rettiwt` class, and the arguments have the same effects as they have in case of `Rettiwt` class.

-As demonstrated by the example, the raw data can be accessed by the using the `request` method of the `FetcherService` class, which takes two parameters.
+As demonstrated by the example, the raw data can be accessed by using the `request` method of the `FetcherService` class, which takes two parameters.
 The first parameter is the name of the requested resource, while the second is an object specifying the associated arguments required for the given resource.
 The complete list of resource type can be checked [here](https://rishikant181.github.io/Rettiwt-API/enums/AuthService.html#EResourceType).
 As for the resource specific argurments, they are the same as that of the methods of `Rettiwt` class' methods for the respective resources, but structured as an object.
+Notice how the `FetcherService` class takes the same arguments as the `Rettiwt` class, and the arguments have the same effects as they have in case of `Rettiwt` class.

 ## Features